theintern/intern-tutorial/README.md

 git clone https://github.com/theintern/intern-tutorial.git
 ```

-The application itself is in the package directory named `app`.
+The application itself consists of a basic HTML page and a single "app" package.

 ## What can Intern test?